 Most delivery services offer flexible choices so you can pick an offer that suits your budget too - find your local box delivery options.

 5. Give the gift of a donation

 Gifts don't always have to be material.
 By gifting a donation to the Soil Association, you'll be supporting a charity that helps farmers discover nature-friendly solutions, puts more good food on the table in schools and hospitals, and makes the case for sustainable farming to our Government.

 What's more, you'll be helping to protect our wildlife, the environment and human health for future generations!

 Homemade gifts are incredibly thoughtful, and DIY beauty products such as body butters and coffee scrubs can make really lovely knick-knacks.
 See all of our homemade organic beauty recipes here.

 With so many of us learning new skills this year, why not put your new-found cooking and creating talents to the test, and whip up a homemade treat for your loved ones?
 Try making a homemade sourdough loaf, or explore all of our sweet and savoury organic recipes to get inspired.

 Look to local charity shops or independent boutiques for one-of-a-kind gifts.
 Items such as books, clothes, toys or electronic equipment like a digital camera make for great keepsakes.

 Top tip!
 Remember to choose products designed to be repaired instead of replaced.
 When purchasing presents always ask for plastic free packaging.
 The more of us who ask, the more likely we are to create change together.

-If you've enjoyed learning about how to live in more sustainable ways this Christmas, register for our regular newsletter to be first to hear more top tips, as well as opportunities to get involved in our campaigning work.sign up today
+If you've enjoyed learning about how to become a more sustainable gift-giver, register for our regular newsletter to be first to hear more top tips, as well as opportunities to get involved in our campaigning work.sign up